Code-Institute-Submissions/ShoeShine/README.md

 #### colours

 - I have decided to use two main colours throughout the website, (#1F4068, #206A5D).
 I have chosen these colours because they complement each other well, it is easy on the eye, and shows the typography well.
 For the background I have chosen grey, which is neutral (#EBECF1) therefore enhancing the two main colours.
-Some parts of the website will have the background color (#1F4068), I have chosen to use white text on this background to capture the users eye.
+Some parts of the website will have the background color (#1F4068) which is a deeper blue, therefore I have chosen to use white text on this background to capture the users eye.

 #### Typography